Descriptions of CETL graduate courses can be found under the Graduate Courses submenus called "Teaching" and "Communication."

 Policies for ALL Graduate Courses

-At this time, all courses, with the exception of CETL 8713 and CETL 8717, are pass/fail and credit hours
+All Spring 2014 courses, with the exception of CETL 8713, are pass/fail and credit hours

 may not be counted toward any degree requirements.

-- All courses require a permit to be issued by CETL.
+- All courses require either departmental permission or a permit issued by CETL.

 To pass a course (receive an “S”), a student may miss no more than 20% of the classes in a given semester.